How to create a workout studio experience at home.

-Plus mind body workouts such as Pilates and yoga are practices that should be done regularly to develop or maintain proficiency in the discipline.
+Creating a workout studio experience at home will help motivate to workout on your own.
+Plus mind body workouts such as Pilates and yoga are practices that should be done regularly.
 Developing a home practice gives you the opportunity go at your own pace and go deeper into the discipline with advanced workouts and tutorials.

 How much space do you need?